 “Happiness is not something readymade, it comes from your own actions."
 Dalai Lama

-I also offer sliding scale.
+I offer sliding scale.
 Let me know if you need financial assistance.

-I provide superbills, if required, for claiming out-of-network benefits.
+I provide superbills, if required, for claiming FSA/HSA or out-of-network benefits.
+I do not accept insurance.

 I am currently only offering virtual sessions.